boschresearch/torchphysics/docs/tutorial/external_domains.rst

 =============================
 Polygons and External Objects
 =============================
-Thanks to a soft dependency on Shapely_ and Trimesh_ polygons and polyhedrons can be created.
+Thanks to a soft dependency on Shapely_ and Trimesh_, polygons and polyhedrons can be created.
 For this, two additional domains exist: ``ShapelyPolygon`` and ``TrimeshPolyhedron``.
 They combine the properties of the previously explained domains with the feature of the packages.
 This means you can: